B i o g r a p h y

 Muñoz is a graduate of the Cincinnati College-Conservatory of Music, the Manhattan School of Music, and SUNY Stony Brook where he studied with W. Stephen Smith of the Juilliard School.
 As educator, he has served on the voice faculty of Musiktheater Bavaria in Germany, the Rollins College Summer Music Academy, and the University of Central Florida Summer Opera Institute.
 From 2012-2016, Muñoz served as Associate Professor of Voice and Opera at Indiana Wesleyan University.

 Dr. Muñoz currently serves as Assistant Professor of Voice and Opera at the University of Delaware and as Chair of National Opera Association’s Sacred in Opera Initiative— a division of the NOA that explores through research and performance, the interplay between music-drama and the ideologies of world religions.
 Jess Muñoz is also a proud member of the NATS National Committee on Advocacy— an initiative geared to support inclusion and diversity in the fields of singing.
-In Fall 2018, Dr. Muñoz was named Executive Director of the International Baroque Academy at Musiktheater Bavaria in Germany.
+In Fall 2018, Dr. Muñoz was named Artistic and Executive Director of the International Baroque Academy (IBA), operated by Musiktheater Bavaria.
 This program provides singers and instrumentalists with mentorship from some of today’s leading scholars and artists in the field of historically informed performance practice.